ArrowElectronicsESC/SiLabsNBIoTCellular/src/readme.txt

 If XBEE_CHANGE_APN is defined, the application will configure the Access Point Name (APN) setting of the XBee.
 The default value in "-".
 In the case of the Hologram SIM card, it is recommended to set the APN to "hologram".

+The EFM32 prints logging data either through the on board LCD or prints to the serial terminal.
+To print to LCD, make sure LCDLOG is defined inside of iot_config.h To print to serial terminal, make sure that define is commented out.

+To change carrier profile settings, change the define in iot_config.h CARRIERPROFILE to desired network provider (ATT or Verizon).

+In order to connect to the cloud, make sure HOSTNAME, SASTOKEN, and DEVICECLIENT are configured corectly inside iot_config.h.
+HOSTNAME comes from Azure IoT hub, SASTOKEN should be a signature token generated inside of your device monitor.
+DEVICECLIENT is the device name inside of your IoT hub.

 Board:  Silicon Labs SLSTK3701A Starter Kit attached to BRD8021A Expansion Board
 Device: EFM32GG11B820F2048GL192